IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/creatingActions.md

 As seen in the assistant, the actual contents of the output aren’t displayed.
 The utility skills are used to retrieve the job output.
 It is also possible to create a skill flow that executes the **z/OS Gather Facts** skill followed by the **Retrieve job output** utility skill in sequence; passing the job id from the first skill to the second, in order to view the output within the assistant.
 Creating a skill flow is covered in the next section.

+## Troubleshooting

+???
+Failure "Skill returns ERR_PROV_GENERAL**."

+    If you encounter the following error:

+        ```{'status_code': 'ERR_PROV_GENERAL', 'output': 'Unable to execute skill due to internal error', 'error': 'Unable to execute skill due to internal error'}```

+    ARJ - WHAT DO WE DO??????